Japan's Regions: Shikoku 四国

 Takamatsu is the main rail hub connecting Shikoku to Honshu over the Seto Ohashi Bridge.
 From Tokyo take the Tokaido shinkansen to Okayama and change for Takamatsu.
 The four main cities are connected by train and highway buses.
 The All Shikoku Rail Pass offers unlimited travel on all Shikoku trains and urban transport systems for foreign visitors on a 90 day or less visa.

-The four major cities on Shikoku all have overnight bus links to Tokyo.
+The four major cities on Shikoku all have overnight highway bus connections to Tokyo.